-The former roof space has been converted into living accommodation.
+Alterations have taken place within the past including the formation of the en-suite bathrooms, and various amendments within, and adjacent to, the rear/side projection area.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.
-This may be a historic alteration however, this should be confirmed.